elifesciences/elife-bot/docs/notes-on-swf.md

 - start date
 - closed date
 - closed status
-- list of events, such as decision tasks and scheduling activities
+- list of events, such as decision tasks and activities scheduled
-- list of activities
+- list of activities with their start and completion dates
 - and other metrics

 This data is stored in the Amazon SWF domain for up to 90 days, and can be accessed as part of the workflow execution history.

 In order to start a workflow execution, you issue a start workflow execution request.

+### Starters

+Very little is required to start a workflow execution.
+At the very least, you must specify the Workflow Type, Version and typically some input data.
+Specifying or overriding the default workflow timeout values is also an option.

+Regardless of starter simplicity, eLife bot expresses starters in class definitions.
+These provide a uniform starter function, allow a human operator to issue command-line workflow starts with minimal input, and allow scheduled workflows to be started by the cron.

 ### Unique IDs

-Within an SWF domain, each running workflow execution must have a unique workflow_id.
-Closed workflow executions with the same name are ok.
+Within an SWF domain, each _running_ workflow execution must have a unique workflow_id.
+Closed workflow executions with the id are ok.

 Similarly, within a workflow execution, each activity must have a unique activity_id.